JasonLouie/SBA-320H/README.md

-# SBA-320 Marvel Comics
+# SBA-320 Manga Database

-This is a webpage built with React, HTML, CSS, and Javascript (ES6) that displays information on Marvel comics.
+This is a webpage built with React, HTML, CSS, and Javascript (ES6) that displays information on various manga.